Barnsley Early Start and Family Services

 Step 8: Complete local authority Ofsted preparation visit

-Once you have a date for your Ofsted registration visit you'll be visited by a Childcare Quality Improvement Officer who will support you in preparing for your Ofsted visit.
+Once you have a date for your Ofsted registration visit you'll be visited by a Childcare Quality Improvement Officer.
+They will support you in preparing for your Ofsted visit.

 Step 9: complete Ofsted registration visit